dhis2/dhis2-docs-implementation/content/database_design/data-quality-05-denominators.md

 7. Sequential sample count: 1
 8. Annual sample count : 0

+Now run the predictor before proceeding.
 This will take the population data from the previous year and bring it into the next year.

 ***Making an indicator for the growth rate***